-If someone can recognize it for what it is - which, as Hirsch brilliantly puts it, is a "facial Spanx" designed to temporarily enhance the look of a big night out or a shoot - that may be okay from time to time.
-Remember, this is by no means a way to treat or prevent wrinkles.
+If anyone can recognize it for what it is-which, as Hirsch brilliantly puts it, is a "facial Spanx" designed to temporarily enhance the look of a big night out or a shoot-that may be okay from time to time.
+Remember, this is in no way a way to treat or prevent wrinkles.

 And so, the final verdict is a big fat one? it's complicated? as with most viral hacks we see online.
 Good scrolling.